Swydo/byol/README.md

 environment.
 It aims to be a minimal replacement for [aws-sam-cli](https://github.com/awslabs/aws-sam-cli) without requiring Docker or Python.

-Although it doesn't as great of a job at mimicking the AWS environment, it will run your code with minimal from effort from your side as long as the code isn't too picky about where or how it runs.
+Although it doesn't do as great of a job at mimicking the AWS environment, it will run your code with minimal effort from your side as long as the code isn't too picky about where or how it runs.

 ## When to uses BYOL